kumarkartik9582-cpu/THE-NCA-HUB/blog/article/article-b2-criminal-law-nca.md

 **General intent:** Simply intending to do the prohibited act (e.g., common assault).

-**Important:** Intoxication may negate specific intent but generally not general intent.
+**Important:** Intoxication may negate specific intent but generally not general intent — subject to the new s.
+33.1 framework described below.

 ## Major Defences

 The defences most commonly tested are:

-### Self-Defence (s.
+### Self-Defence and Defence of Others (s.
 34)

-The modern self-defence provision requires:
+The modern self-defence provision under s.
+34 of the *Criminal Code* requires:

-1. **Reasonable grounds** to believe force is being used against the person
+1. **Reasonable grounds** to believe that force **or a threat of force** is being used against the person **or another person**
-2. **Defensive purpose** — acting to protect oneself
+2. **Defensive purpose** — the act was done to protect themselves or the other person
-3. **Reasonable response** — the force used must be proportionate
+3. **Reasonable response** — the act and force used were reasonable in the circumstances

+**Two important points:**
+- Section 34 is triggered by a **threat of force**, not only actual force already underway.
+A candidate who applies this framework only to scenarios involving actual force will miss the defence in threat situations.
+- Section 34 covers **defence of others**, not just self-defence.
+Identify whose safety triggered the defensive act when applying the section.

 The "reasonable person" standard incorporates the circumstances, including the accused's personal characteristics relevant to whether the response was reasonable.